 Several of the preeminent appellate lawyers in Maryland practice at Brown, Goldstein & Levy.

-Andy Levy was named 2017 Best Lawyers Lawyer of the Year for Appellate Practice.
+Andy Levy was named 2017 and 2020 Best Lawyers Lawyer of the Year for Appellate Practice.
 Only a single lawyer in each practice area and metropolitan area is honored as the Lawyer of the Year.
 These lawyers are selected based on particularly impressive voting averages received during the peer-review assessments.
 Andy is co-editor of the leading treatise on Maryland appeals, “Appellate Practice for the Maryland Lawyer,” now in its fourth edition.

 United States Court of Appeals for the Fourth Circuit